nirekin/awscli/README.md

 Usage:
 >  `awscli -name <TAG CONTENT>`

-It's okay to use wildcard `*` or `?` into the tag content.
+It's okay to use willcard `*` or `?` into the tag content.

 > `awscli -name testContent*`

 > `awscli -name testEnvironment?_testQualifier?`

+Note1 : Without specifying any filter with `-name` it will return the list of all instance, in this case it won't be possible to apply a command on the returner list on instances.

-Note : Without specifying any command it will just returned the list of EC2 intances matching the given `TAG` content.
+****Note2 : Without specifying any command it will just returned the list of EC2 intances matching the given `TAG` content.

 Example: